Taamusi Qumaq: Political life

 In 1961, an administrator of the department of Indian Affairs and Northern Development Canada mandated that a village council be elected.
 Nobody campaigned for the position and no names were pre-written on the ballot.
 To his own surprise, Qumaq was elected as head of the village council.

 He lobbied against the federal residential school that was established in 1958, eventually replacing it in 1969 by public vote 89 to 9 with a school run by the Quebec government where Inuktitut and Inuit culture would be taught, in addition to the primary topics in English or French.

-He also supported the new Inuit cooperative general store founded in 1963, which would eventually become a federation of cooperatives across Nunavik in 1966.
-The cooperatives made money by selling soapstone carvings in the south and by selling commodities to the local Inuit.
+He also supported the new Inuit co-operative general store founded in 1963, which would eventually become a federation of co-operatives across Nunavik in 1966.
+The co-operatives made money by selling soapstone carvings in the south and by selling commodities to the local Inuit.

 Qumaq and representatives from all the other villages in Nunavik met with René Lévesque in Fort Chimo in 1964, where they discussed Inuit autonomy and place in Quebec society.

 He oversaw the construction of houses to ensure everyone had a permanent residence to stay.
 In his life he witnessed the gradual appearance of motor boats, skidoos, and alcohol in the community.